jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 ![](07_high_dimensional_data_files/figure-latex/unnamed-chunk-115-1.pdf)<!-- -->

-As these plots show, the COMPAS score treats a High risk women the same as a Medium risk man.
+As these plots show, the COMPAS score treats a high-risk woman the same as a Medium risk man.

 #### Risk of Recidivism accuracy

-The above analysis shows that the COMPAS algorithm does overpredict African-American defendant's future recidivism, but we haven't yet explored the direction of the bias.
+The above analysis shows that the COMPAS algorithm does overpredict African-American defendant's future recidivism, but we haven't yet explored the bias's direction.
 We can discover fine differences in overprediction and underprediction by comparing COMPAS scores across racial lines.

 ```r